Structure of K\"ahler foliations with negative transverse Ricci curvature

 \begin{proof} Observe first that $\overline{\F}/\F$ is $J_\F$-invariant as $\G/\F$ is so.
 Now, $\overline{\F}/\F$ is locally spanned by sections $v$ of ${ \mathcal C}_\F$.
 Hence ${ ( \overline{\F}/\F)}^{1,0}$ is locally spanned by the \textit{holomorphic} vector fields $v^{1,0}=v-\sqrt{-1}J_\F (v)$.
 This proves the first claim.
 Concerning the second point, this amounts to showing that on the local space of leaves $U/\F$, the orthogonal and holomorphic distributions induced by $\overline{\F}$ and $\G$ are parallel.
 This last property is a general fact in K\" ahler geometry (see for instance \cite[Theorem~2.1]{Johnson80}). \end{proof}

-As $\overline{\F}$ is a Riemannian foliation with closed leaves and the transverse metric is K\" ahler with quasi-negative Ricci curvature, we conclude that the leaf space $X/\overline \F$ is a K\"ahler orbifold with quasi-negative canonical bundle, hence of the general type according to \cite{Puchol}.
-The statement of Theorem \ref{T:A} follows directly.
+\begin{proof}[Proof of Theorem~\ref{T:A}] As $\overline{\F}$ is a Riemannian foliation with closed leaves and the transverse metric is K\" ahler with quasi-negative Ricci curvature, we conclude that the leaf space $X/\overline \F$ is a K\"ahler orbifold with quasi-negative canonical bundle, hence of the general type according to \cite{Puchol}.
+The statement of Theorem \ref{T:A} follows directly. \end{proof}